 Start by googling “home inspectors near me.”
 You will get a long list of home inspectors in your area.

-Once you get the list cull out the inspectors with poor reviews and don’t have a professional online appearance.
+Once you get the list, cull out the inspectors with poor reviews and need a professional presence online.

 Seek Suggestions From Friends of Family For Home Inspectors

-Chances are, you’ve got folks in your circle—friends or family, maybe—who’ve had their homes inspected not too long ago.
+Chances are, you’ve got folks in your circle—friends or family, maybe—who had their homes inspected not long ago.

 Well, why not tap into that valuable resource?
-Reach out to them and pick their brains about their encounters with home inspectors.
-Find out if they had a top-notch experience that left them feeling satisfied and confident about their choice.
+Reach out to them and pick their brains about their encounter with the home inspector they selected.
+Find out if they had a great experience that left them feeling satisfied and confident about their selection of home inspector.

 Search The Directory of the American Society of Home Inspectors (ASHI)

-There is a directory of where you can get a list of member inspectors at ASHI.
-Consider only hiring only home inspectors that are members of ASHI.
+There is a directory where you can get a list of member inspectors at ASHI.
+Consider hiring only home inspectors who are members of ASHI.

-The American Society of Home Inspectors hold their member to a higher level that will ultimately benefit the consumer.
+The American Society of Home Inspectors hold its members to a higher level that will ultimately benefit the consumer.

 Recommendations from your REALTOR

-If your REALTOR is representing you as a buyer’s agent they will have specific recommendations on a home inspector.
-If you have a great working relationship with your agent, then you will most likely like anyone they recommend,
+If your REALTOR is representing you as a buyer’s agent, they will have specific recommendations for a home inspector.
+If you have an excellent working relationship with your agent, then you will most likely like anyone they recommend.

 Conclusion